For all of Biden's successes or failures, it's really about 'COVID, stupid'

 White House press secretary Jen Psaki issued a statement shortly after the news conference, trying to set things straight: "President Biden has been clear with the Russian President: If any Russian military forces move across the Ukrainian border, that's a renewed invasion, and it will be met with a swift, severe, and united response from the United States and our Allies."

-Secretary of State Antony Blinken flew to Geneva and met with his Russian counterpart after the news conference and also delivered the cleaned-up message.
+Secretary of State Antony Blinken met with his Russian counterpart in Geneva after the news conference and also delivered the cleaned-up message.

 The legitimacy of elections